ObjectPlayer/ethernaut-ctf/README.md

 The King challenge demonstrates a Denial of Service (DoS) attack vector in smart contracts.
 The goal is to prevent anyone else from becoming the "king" by exploiting a vulnerability in the way the contract handles ETH transfers.

 The solution deploys a malicious contract that becomes the king but doesn't implement a receive or fallback function, making it impossible for the King contract to send ETH to it.
 This prevents anyone from claiming the throne afterwards, effectively breaking the game mechanics.

+### Reentrancy Challenge Summary

+The Reentrancy challenge introduces one of the most famous vulnerabilities in Ethereum smart contracts.
+The goal is to drain all the funds from the Reentrance contract by exploiting a vulnerability in its withdraw function.

+The solution creates an exploit contract that takes advantage of the fact that the Reentrance contract updates balances after sending ETH.
+By implementing a receive function that recursively calls withdraw again before the first call completes, the exploit can drain all the funds from the contract.

 ## Other Useful Commands